vijred/Powershell/Server/Powershell.WindowsServer.md

     java.exe -classpath $Env:CLASSPATH HelloWorldApp
     ```

+* How to retrieve wifi password once connected to network
+    `netsh wlan show profile YOUR_NETWORK_NAME key=clear`

 * Find and log off user sessions from a computer
     -   Find logins on a server: `query session /server:SERVERNAME`
     -   Logoff a session on the server: `reset session Session_ID /server:ServerName`